AnonNanoo/CryptKeeper/README.md

 # CryptKeeper
-File encryption script for powershell
+File encryption script for powershell and will later be available for bash!
 # IN PROGRESS!! :construction:

 ## Description